Texas Walmart shooter agrees to pay more than $5M to families over 2019 racist attack - KVIA

 Texas Walmart shooter agrees to pay more than $5M to families over 2019 racist attack

-AUSTIN, Texas (AP) — A white Texas gunman who killed 23 people at a Walmart in 2019 after ranting about Hispanics taking over the government and economy has agreed to pay more than $5 million to victims of the racist attack, according to an order signed by a judge Monday.
+AUSTIN, Texas (AP) — A white Texas gunman who killed 23 people in a racist attack on Hispanic shoppers at a Walmart in 2019 agreed Monday to pay more than $5 million to families of the victims.

 Patrick Crusius was sentenced to 90 consecutive life sentences in July after pleading guilty to federal hate crime charges following one of the nation’s worst mass killings.
-Court records show his attorneys and the Justice Department reached an agreement over the restitution amount, which was then approved by U.S. District Judge David Guaderrama.
+U.S. District Judge David Guaderrama signed off on the amount that Crusius must pay in restitution.

+Crusius still faces a separate trial in a Texas court that could end with him getting the death penalty.

-There is no indication Crusius, 25, has significant assets.
-He was 21 years old and had dropped out of community college when police say he drove more than 700 miles from his home near Dallas to target Hispanics with an AK-style rifle inside and outside the store.
+Police say Crusius drove more than 700 miles from his home near Dallas to target Hispanics with an AK-style rifle inside and outside the store.
 Moments before the attack began, Crusius posted a racist screed online that warned of a Hispanic “invasion” of Texas.

-He once worked at a movie theater, a job that his attorneys have said Crusius was forced to leave because he was having violent thoughts.

 Crusius pleaded guilty in February after federal prosecutors took the death penalty off the table.
 But Texas prosecutors have said they will try to put Crusius on death row when he stands trial in state court.
 That trial date has not yet been set.

-Joe Spencer, an attorney for Crusius, and a spokesperson for the Justice Department did not immediately return messages Monday.

-In January, the Justice Department proposed changes to how it runs federal prisoners’ deposit accounts in an effort to ensure victims are paid restitution, including from some high-profile inmates with large balances.
-The move came as the Justice Department faced increased scrutiny after revelations that several high-profile inmates kept large sums of money in their prison accounts but only made minimal payments to their victims.
+In January, the Justice Department proposed changes to how it runs federal prisoners’ deposit accounts in an effort to make sure victims are paid restitution, including from some high-profile inmates with large balances.
+The move came as the Justice Department has faced increased scrutiny after revelations that several high-profile inmates had kept large sums of money in their prison accounts but had only made minimal payments to their victims.

 Before the shooting, Crusius had appeared consumed by the nation’s immigration debate, tweeting #BuildtheWall and other social media posts that praised then-President Donald Trump’s hardline border policies.
 Crusius went further in his rant posted before the attack, sounding warnings that Hispanics were going to take over the government and economy.